lilchiken/lilchiken/README.md

 ### :man_technologist: About me:

 A Back-end Developer who likes participate in unusual projects.
-Looking for a dream job.
 Everyday learns something new.
 Most often in IT.
 Can reads technical english and say some words. :)
 Supporter the Zen of Python.
 Currently reading "The Art of Computer Programming" © D. Knuth